pingcap/blog/reasons-rust-compiles-slowly.md

 ## Rust Compile-time Adventures with TiKV: Episode 4

 Lately we're exploring how Rust's designs discourage fast compilation.
-In [the previous post in the series](https://pingcap.com/blog/rust-huge-compilation-units) we discussed compilation units, why Rust's are so big, and how that affects compile times.
+In [Rust's Huge Compilation Units](https://pingcap.com/blog/rust-huge-compilation-units) we discussed compilation units, why Rust's are so big, and how that affects compile times.

 This time we're going to wrap up discussing _why_ Rust is slow with a few more subjects: LLVM, compiler architecture, and linking.